How many private renters are there in Croydon?

 Is there a PRS forum where private renters can discuss ways to make private renting fairer?

 There’s no council-backed forum for renters yet.
 Croydon Council has a Landlord Forum, though.
 If renters or renters’ representative groups wish to attend, we note their interest to the council via email.
-Email to get Croydon’s private renting voices heard!
+Email to get private renters’ voices heard in Croydon!

 How many criminal landlords has Croydon council prosecuted?